bozvatic/app_radar-protype/content/blog/fifthpost/index.md

 ---
-title: 'How to Get your App ready for Christmas'
+title: 'Meet App Radar at Gamescom 2018!'
-description: 'Blog post 1'
+description: 'Blog post 5'
-summary: 'Knowing that Christmas is the most consumption-intensive time of the
-        year, you should definitely ensure that your app is ranked well in app stores.
-We show you how to get your app ready for Christmas in 4 easy steps in this article.
-Check it out!'
+summary: 'Don’t miss the biggest event in the Mobile Industry and get a live demo of the smartest ASO workflow tool!'
-date: 2018-12-18
+date: 2018-08-10
 menu: 'main'
-author: 'Maja'
+author: 'Silke'
-image: '/images/office.png'
+image: '/images/image5.jpg'
 ---

 Seeing that Christmas is the most consumption-intensive time of the year, you definitely should ensure that your app is ranked well in app stores.
 That way consumers can easily find your app as they are searching for that fun game or new media sharing app while cozying up fireside with their friends and family.